Our Board of Directors

 Joseph Hodge

 Joseph has been attending CBC since 2013 as a camper, counselor, teacher, kitchen volunteer, and athletic director.
-He currently volunteers Week 2 with his wife, Julie.
-Together they serve as co-athletic directors and host events such as the much-expected basketball tournament, games of street hockey, posh awards show known as “The CBCs,” and occasionally a late-night talk show known as "2nd Week Tonight."
-Joseph serves on the communications committee of the board.
+He currently volunteers at Week 2 with his wife, Julie.
+Together they serve as co-athletic directors and host events such as the much-anticipated basketball tournament, games of street hockey, posh awards show known as “The CBCs,” and occasionally a late-night talk show known as "2nd Week Tonight."

 Joseph and his wife, Julie, have been married since 2016 and have 2 children who attend CBC as pre-campers.
 His dad was also a volunteer at Week 2 throughout his time as a camper.
 Joseph attends North Raleigh Church of Christ and works for First Citizens Bank as an environmental risk manager, ensuring that environmental liability and costs are minimized in the bank’s collateral portfolio.